sdiehl/wiwinwlh/tutorial.md

 * *data-lens-light*
 * *lens*

-**<span style="color:red">WARNING</span>: The ``lens`` library is considered by many Haskellers to be deeply pathological and introduces a needless amount of complexity.
-Some care should taken when considering its use; it is included here for information only and not as endorsement for its use.
-Consider ``lens-family-core`` or ``fclabels`` instead.**

 Should I use lens library?
 --------------------------

-No. The ``lens`` library is deeply problematic when considered in the context of the rest of the Haskell ecosystem and should be avoided.
-While there are some good ideas around the general ideas of lenses, the ``lens`` library's implementation contains an enormous amount of unidiomatic and over-engineered Haskell code whose marginal utility is grossly outweighed by the sheer weight of the entire edifice and the mental strain that it forces it on other developers to deduce the types involved in even the simplest expressions.

-lens is effectively a laboratory for a certain set of emerging ideas.
-It's idiosyncratic with respect to the rest of the ecosystem.
+The ``lens`` library is considered by some Haskellers to be pathological in the sense that it doesn't conform to many of the common conventions present in the bulk of the community.
+Some care should taken when considering its use.  lens is effectively a laboratory for a certain set of emerging ideas.

+By analogy, lens is most readily comparable to the "Boost C++" of the Haskell world.
+A library which seemingly offers a solution to an enormous number of problems, at the cost of bringing in an enormous edifice of code and different way of working that can be polarizing to certain practitioners.

 Van Laarhoven Lenses
 --------------------

 At its core a lens is a form of coupled getter and setter functions as a value under an existential functor.

 ```haskell
 --         +---- a : Type of structure